-The College also has designated other officials to serve as campus security authorities.
+The College has designated certain officials to serve as campus security authorities.
 Reports of criminal activity can be made to these officials.
 They in turn will ensure that the crimes are reported for collection as part of the College's annual report of crime statistics.
-The additional campus security authorities to whom the College would prefer that crimes be reported are as follows:
+The campus security authorities to whom the College would prefer that crimes be reported are listed below.

-- Campus Safety at (309) 672-4500

-- Andre Allen/ Dean of Students at (309) 282-8450

-- Dr. Keith Branham/ Vice Chancellor of Student Affairs at (309) 672-5916

-- Resident Advisors at (309) 339-1862

-- Dr. Deborah Garrison/Interim Chancellor at (309) 672-5583

-- Summer Wright at (309) 671-3538

-- Dr. Pam Ferguson/ VCAA at (309) 672-5534
+- Dr. Deborah Garrison/Vice Chancellor for Academic Affairs at (309) 672-5534 - Mike Atteberry/Chief of Public Safety at (309) 672-4500 - Dr. James Dire/Chancellor at (309) 672-5583 - Andre Allen/ Dean of Students at (309) 282-8450 - Danielle McCoy/Title IX Director at (309) 282-8451 - Resident Advisors at (309) 339-1862 - Summer Wright/HR Manager at (309) 671-3538

-Policies on Reporting a Crime or Emergency
+Reporting a Crime or Emergency

-The College encourages accurate and prompt reporting of all criminal actions, accidents, injuries, or other emergencies occurring on campus, on other property owned by the College, or on nearby public property to the appropriate administrator and appropriate police agencies.
+The College encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the College, or on nearby public property to the appropriate administrator and appropriate police agencies.
 Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.
-Such reports should be made as follows:

 - To help provide a safe and secure environment, all faculty, staff, students, and visitors are encouraged to report all crimes and safety-related incidents to Methodist College's Safety or local police authorities immediately.
 Making such reports will ensure their inclusion in the annual crime statistics and will aid in providing timely warning notices to the community, when appropriate. - To report a situation that is an emergency, call 672-4500 if within the campus, or local emergency responders by dialing 911 from any campus phone.
 There are blue light emergency call boxes connected directly to the Peoria Police and are monitored 24-hours a day, 7 days a week, including all holidays.
-If you need help, simply press the button on the call box.
-To contact Safety for non-emergency reports, call 672-4500.
+Their locations are as follows: - West side of College near door #3. - Middle of the student lot on the light pole in the front of the College.